This Grav Glass Blunt was provided by a friend for the purposes of review. Thanks again! 🙂

 The kief packed so tight that it made the thing unsmokeable.

-I resorted to pushing a long thin pin through the length of the material and creating an air hole to puff.
+To become smokeable it required pushing a long thin pin through the length of the material and creating an air hole to puff.

-That worked but again – like with the hash/cannabis mix – it burned unevenly and caused issues with the smokability.
+But again – like with the hash/cannabis mix – it burned unevenly and caused issues with the smokability.

 Another test saw the addition of kief to cannabis in a nice thick blend in probably a 1:3 ratio.